 Q: Does the title examination cover everything I need to know?

-A: The title examiner does not cover everything you need to know.
-A survey will disclose the following matters, as long as the surveyor is told that the following must be shown on the survey:
+A: The title examination does not cover everything you need to know.
+A survey will disclose the following matters, as long as the surveyor is told the following must be shown on the survey:

 - Where are the property boundaries, and are all of the improvements within the boundaries?

 - Are there any encroachments on the property from an adjacent property?